eindpunt/awesome-TRMNL/readme.md

 - [Build your own TRMNL](https://github.com/ruohki/makeshift-trmnl) - Makeshift edition by ruohki
 - [Chrome extension](http://github.com/usetrmnl/trmnl-chrome) - A Chrome extension that displays images from TRMNL's API in your new tab page by usetrmnl
 - [Convert Kindle to TRMNL](https://github.com/usetrmnl/trmnl-kindle) - Turn your Kindle into TRMNL
+- [Convert Kobo to TRMNL](https://github.com/usetrmnl/trmnl-kobo) - Turn your Kobo into TRMNL
 - [Kuroshiro](https://github.com/PhyberApex/kuroshiro) - Kuroshiro is an open-source BYOS (Bring Your Own Server) solution
 - [Laravel Server](https://github.com/bnussbau/laravel-trmnl-server) - TRMNL server implementation in Laravel by bnussbau
 - [LocalPaper](https://github.com/medo64/LocalPaper) - Local composer for Trmnl device by medo64